Guerrilla Army of the Poor: Ideology

 The new group had several ideological differences from the prior FAR.
 The FAR had based its ideology on the foco theory of Che Guevara.
 Che Guevara believed that people living in countries still ruled by colonial powers, or living in countries subject to newer forms of economic exploitation, could best defeat colonial powers by taking up arms.
-Several of the new EGP felt that it had not sufficiently taken into account the racial discrimination experienced by the Indigenous Mayan people in Guatemala, and that this had limited their support.
+Several of the new EGP felt that it had not sufficiently taken into account the racial discrimination experienced by the Indigenous Maya people in Guatemala, and that this had limited their support.
 The EGP drew inspiration from the success of the Viet Cong and the North Vietnamese army in resisting U.S. forces in the Vietnam War.
 They saw parallels between Guatemala and Vietnam, in that both countries were largely agrarian, and they both saw a struggle between capitalism and communism, and both saw heavy intervention from the U.S. to protect its economic interests.
 As a result, the EGP decided to include civilians more actively in their projects and made non-combatants a part of the revolutionary movement.
 The EGP saw their role as not only incorporating the issues that the civilians were concerned about but also "instructing" them in their political beliefs.

+The EGP also followed liberation theology, and utilized its Catholic supporters and networks to build a coalition of revolutionary campesinos, Catholics, and indigenous Maya people.
+The organization was described as overwhelmingly composed of the indigenous and radicalized Catholics.
+The organization considered indigenous militants to be important revolutionary allies, and was influenced by the Maoist concept of the protracted people's war, aspiring to launch its own version.
+The organization dedicated itself to building popular support among poor peasants, Catholics and Maya people for years before committing its first action.
+The EGP stressed the importance of the "Indian question" and wanted to create a multiethnic socialist Guatemala, wishing to integrate the concerns regarding ethnic oppression of the indigenous population with class struggle.
+At its height, the EGP was estimated to have the support of 250,000-500,000 indigenous people and the EGP itself around 360,000 in its ranks.
+Many indigenous villagers joined the ranks of the EGP because of their ideological support and even participated in the EGP without pay.

 Activities

+The EGP made its existence public in 1975, by playing a role in the execution of two Ladinos seen as the "region's most notorious oppressors."